sergeahs/flutter_app_example/README.md

 Details see [pub.dev](https://pub.dev/packages/google_nav_bar).

-### Create Dialog

-As there are two types of dialogs in library.
-Material Dialogs are instantiated as follows.
-<a name="createMaterialDialog"></a>

 #### i.
 Google Nav Bar

-`Dialogs` class will be used to create your dialog, below is an example to show your dialog in the app.
+`GNav` class will be used to create your Google Nav Bar, below is an example to show your dialog in the app.

 ```dart
 GNav(